-In 2022, under the Committee's oversight, the management team developed the Company's People Strategy, which recognizes compensation as an important element in the attraction and retention of talented senior leaders.
-In addition, the Committee has continued to review and refine the Company's compensation-related policies such as the Executive Share Ownership Policy to ensure that North West policies are aligned with best practice.
+In 2023, the Committee has continued to review and refine the Company's compensation-related policies to ensure alignment with good governance and market practice.
 The Committee continues to work with our independent advisors to ensure that our policies and practices are aligned with our objectives of competitive, fair and performance-driven compensation.

 We believe our approach to executive compensation is working as intended.
-In the following pages, you will find a straightforward and transparent description of our executive pay practices, and the specific corporate and individual measure of performance that factored into North West's compensation program for 2022, and the payments NEO's received in respect of 2022 from these programs.
+In the following pages, you will find a straightforward and transparent description of our executive pay practices, and the specific corporate and individual measure of performance that factored into North West's compensation program for 2023, and the payments NEO's received in respect of 2023 from these programs.